MicrosoftDocs/customer-insights/topics/preview/get-started-websdk.md

 });
 ```

-3. In the code snippet, ensure the [ingestion key](#get-an-ingestion-key-from-the-product-insights-portal) is added to your code.
+4. In the code snippet, ensure the ingestion key is embedded within your code.

-4. Add the modified code snippet to your webpage, near the top of the `<head>` tag and before any other script or CSS tags.
+5. Add the copied code snippet to your webpage, near the top of the `<head>` tag and before any other script or CSS tags.

 ## Setting user details for your signal